wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 your desires will be fulfilled.
 The higher your aims and vaster your desires, the more energy you will have for their fulfillment.
 Desire the good of all and the universe will work with you.
 But if you want your own pleasure, you must earn it the hard way.
-Before desireïng, deserve.
+Before desiring, deserve.

 **Q:**&ensp;I am engaged in the study of philosophy, sociology and education.
 I think more mental development is needed before I can dream of self-realisation.
 Am I on the right track?

 **M:**&ensp;To earn a livelihood some specialised knowledge is needed.
 General knowledge develops the mind, no doubt.
-But if you are goïng to spend your life in amassing knowledge, you build a wall around yourself.
+But if you are going to spend your life in amassing knowledge, you build a wall around yourself.
 To go beyond the mind, a well-furnished mind is not needed.